MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/get-started/install-web-add-ins.md

 # Install web add-in counterparts of existing COM add-ins in new Outlook for Windows

-When a user switches to new Outlook for Windows for the first time, they're given the option to import their settings and install existing add-ins from classic Outlook for Windows.
+When a user switches to new Outlook for Windows for the first time, they can import their settings and install existing add-ins from classic Outlook for Windows.
 This option provides them with a familiar experience and minimizes any disruptions in their work.
 Because COM add-ins aren't supported in new Outlook for Windows, their Office web add-in counterparts are installed instead.

 > [!IMPORTANT]
 > We're working on rolling out this feature.
 In the meantime, you can review and configure the **Disable web add-in installation on migration to new Outlook for Windows** Group Policy setting ahead of time to suit your organization's needs.
 For guidance see [Prevent add-ins from being installed during setup](#prevent-add-ins-from-being-installed-during-setup).